 These data can be better understood by considering dense matrices as examples (although the following observations apply to a considerable degree to sparse matrices as well).
 Row imbalance is due mainly to the fact that RowWork[i], the amount of work associated with a row of blocks, increases with increasing i.
-More precisely, since work[i, j] increases linearly with j and the number of blocks in a row increases linearly with i, it follows that RowWork[i] increases quadratically in i.
+More precisely, since work[i,j] increases linearly with j and the number of blocks in a row increases linearly with i, it follows that RowWork[i] increases quadratically in i.
 Thus, the processor row that receives the last block row in the matrix receives significantly more work than the processor row immediately following it in the cyclic ordering, resulting in significant row imbalance.
 Column imbalance is not nearly as severe as row imbalance.
 The reason, we believe, is that while the work associated with blocks in a column increases linearly with the column number j, the number of blocks in the column decreases linearly with j.
 As a result, ColWork[j] is neither strictly increasing nor strictly decreasing.
-In the experiments, row balance is not that the 2-D cyclic mapping is an SC mapping; rather, we have significant imbalance because the mapping functions RowMap and ColMap are each poorly chosen.
+In the experiments, row balance is indeed poorer than column balance.
+Note that the reason for the row and column imbalance is not that the 2-D cyclic mapping is an SC mapping; rather, we have significant imbalance because the mapping functions RowMap and ColMap are each poorly chosen.

 To better understand diagonal imbalance, one should note that blocks on the diagonal of the matrix are mapped exclusively to processors on the main diagonal of the processor grid.
 Blocks just below the diagonal are mapped exclusively to processors just below the main diagonal of the processor grid.
 These diagonal and sub-diagonal blocks are among the most work-intensive blocks in the matrix.
 In sparse problems, moreover, the diagonal blocks are the only ones that are guaranteed to be dense.
-(For the two dense test matrices, diagonal blacks and diagonal processors apply to any SC mapping, and do not depend on the use of a cyclic function $RowMap(i) = i \mod p_r$.
+(For the two dense test matrices, diagonal balance is not significantly worse than row balance.)
+The remarks we make about diagonal blocks and diagonal processors apply to any SC mapping, and do not depend on the use of a cyclic function $RowMap(i) = i \mod p_r$ .

-14.10 Heuristic Remapping
+15.10 Heuristic Remapping

 Nonsymmetric CP mappings, which map rows independently of columns, are a way to avoid diagonal imbalance that is automatic with SC mappings.
-We shall choose the row mapping RowMapto maximize the row balance, and independently choose ColMap to maximize column balance.
+We shall choose the row mapping RowMap to maximize the row balance, and independently choose ColMap to maximize column balance.
 Since the row mapping has no effect on the column balance, and vice versa, we may choose the row mapping in order to maximize row balance independent of the choice of column mapping.

-The problems of determining RowMap and ColMap are each cases of a standard NP-complete problem, number partitioning [34], for which a simple heuristic is known to be good 3.
+The problems of determining RowMap and ColMap are each cases of a standard NP-complete problem, $number\ partitioning\ [34]$ , for which a simple heuristic is known to be good .
 This heuristic obtains a row mapping by considering the block rows in some predefined sequence.
 For each processor row, it maintains the total work for all blocks mapped to that row.
 The algorithm iterates over block rows, mapping a block row to the processor row that has received the least work thus far.
 We have experimented with several different sequences, the two best of which we now describe.

-3Number partitioning is a well studied NP-complete problem.
+&lt;sup>3Number partitioning is a well studied NP-complete problem.
 The objective is to distribute a set of numbers